 What is a foster parent?
 A foster parent provides a temporary, safe, and loving home for a cat or dog until the pet finds a forever home.

 Why do we need foster parents?
-We can only rescue as many animals as we have room for, and since we don’t have our own facility, we rely on foster parents to house most of our babies.
+We can only rescue as many animals as we have room for, and since we don’t have our own facility, we rely on foster parents to house our babies.
 Local animal shelters euthanize hundreds of healthy and sweet animals each day to make space for new ones coming in due to their limited space.
 The more foster homes we have, the more animals we can save.
 Also, thanks to the foster homes, we get to learn more about our babies’ personalities, likes, and dislikes so that they can be better matched to the right forever home!
 It also helps them get used to being in a home environment & learn basic manners.

 How long does fostering take?
 Foster parents are asked to keep the pet until he/she has found his/her forever home.
 This could be anywhere from several days to several months.
 The more time the animal spends at adoptions, the more likely he or she is to find a forever home.

 What does Georgia Homeless Pets provide?
 GHP provides all medical care from a network of different vets in the area.
 We provide heartworm prevention and flea prevention.
 Heartworm prevention is to be administered on the first of every month.
-We can also provide crates, leashes, bowls, litterboxes, carriers, collars & a foster manual/handbook.
+We can also provide crates, leashes, bowls, litter boxes, carriers, & collars, if necessary.

 What happens if I go out of town?
 No problem!
 Please give us two weeks notice.
 Just e-mail firstname.lastname@example.org to let us know & we will try to find a temporary foster home.
 If we are unable to find one or if you must leave town unexpectedly, other arrangements and accommodations may be made.

 Fostering is a truly rewarding & enjoyable experience!
 It’s absolutely amazing to watch an animal come out of its shell and knowing it was all because of you!
 There’s nothing more rewarding than seeing your foster baby get his or her forever home!
 Not only are you saving your foster pet’s life, you’re saving the life of another animal because the more room we have, the more pets we can take in.